HashashinMaster/sewing_management/README.md

 After that run `./pocketbase serve` to start pocketbase server.

+# Installing Node dependencies

+After starting pocketbase server run `npm i` to install all dependencies.

 # Runing the app localy in developement mode

-After starting pocketbase server run `npm run dev` in another terminal window to start next.js development server.
+Run `npm run dev` to start next.js development server.

 # Runing the app in production mode using docker